QUINTIN-Killian/A-Maze-D/README.md

 # A-Maze-D

-A-Maze-D is a project in which robots must find their way in a maze.
+A C-based multi-agent pathfinding simulation where a fleet of robots must navigate a maze toward an exit, requiring a centralized scheduling system to prevent occupancy conflicts and optimize flow.

 ---

 ## 🧠 Description

-Each robot must find an end of the current maze.
-The difficulty is that only one robot can be present in a maze's node, meaning that we have to prevent traffic jams and redirect them when possible.
+This project implements a discrete-time simulation of robot movement within a graph-based maze structure.
+The core constraint dictates that each room (node) can host a maximum of one robot per time step (tick), necessitating the development of a traffic management algorithm to redirect units and resolve bottlenecks.

 ---